marbar3778/simpleM/x/simplePOA/README.md

 # simplePOA --> POA module

 The end goal of this module it to have it be similar to how the POA network works.

 ## TODO

-- Remove ability to delegate
+- [x] Remove ability to delegate
+- [] creation of validator should not set money
 - Remove reference to tokens/coins/money
 - Change validators to authorities
 - Add power to authority on creation